Plumsail/helpdesk-docs/Online/Configuration Guide/Feedback.rst

 How to add feedback snippet to your messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Snippet ``{{snippet:Feedback}}`` is automatically added in email notification template of a built-in trigger called “Notification: Requester – Ticket resolved”.
+Snippet ``{{snippet:FeedbackLink}}`` is automatically added in email notification template of a built-in trigger called “Notification: Requester – Ticket resolved”.

 |FeedbackSnippet|